Description

 Study Design:

-- Population: Chinese adults with type 2 diabetes inadequately controlled on oral medications
+- Population: Chinese adults with type 2 diabetes inadequately controlled on oral drugs

 - Duration: 24 weeks